Dark Matter and Collider Searches in $S_3$-Symmetric 2HDM with Vector Like Leptons: Model

-The fields with superscript "$c$" are the charge conjugated fields.
 Here we can construct eight neutral mass eigenstates ($N_i , i = 1$..8) out of two generations of vector leptons.
 To ensure that the lightest VLL $N_1$ is the DM candidate, we impose a $Z_2$-symmetry (mentioned in Table \ref{quantum}) under which all the VLLs are odd and all the SM leptons are even.
-This forbids the mixing between the SM leptons and VLLs.
+This forbids the mixing between the SM leptons and VLLs \footnote{The couplings of the SM fermions with the scalar doublets $\phi_1$ and $\phi_2$ are also governed by $S_3$-symmetry.
+The most general $S_3$-symmetric Yukawa lagrangian containing dimension-4 interactions between the SM fermions and the scalar doublets can be found in \cite{Das:2017zrm}.}.
 The two Higgs doublets are assumed to be even under this $Z_2$-symmetry.

 In this set up, $8 \times 8 $ neutral VLL mass matrix in the basis $(\nu_{L_1}^{'c}, \nu_{R_1}', \nu_{R_1}'', \nu_{L_1}^{''c}, \nu_{L_2}^{'c}, \nu_{R_2}', \nu_{R_2}'', \nu_{L_2}^{''c})^T$ reads : \bea &&\frac{1}{2} \left(~~\bar{\nu_{L_1}'} ~~ \bar{\nu_{R_1}^{'c}} ~~ \bar{\nu_{R_1}^{''c}} ~~ \bar{\nu_{L_1}''} ~~ \bar{\nu_{L_2}'} ~~ \bar{\nu_{R_2}^{'c}} ~~ \bar{\nu_{R_2}^{''c}} ~~ \bar{\nu_{L_2}''} ~~\right) M_\nu \nonumber \eea With \bea M_\nu = \end{eqnarray}